Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 The classic flavors of grandma’s peanut butter and jelly bars will be a hit with the kids and have you reminiscing your childhood.

-They would be a perfect treat for back-to-school season or as an after-school snack any time of year.
+Like old-fashioned peanut butter cookies, no bake peanut butter bars, and chocolate chip cookie bars with peanut butter, these bars would be a perfect treat for back-to-school season or as an after-school snack any time of year.